papadreama/InsightLab/content/A Course on Contemplative Practices.md

 ---
-title: "Toward an Integrated Life: A Course on Contemplative Practices"
+title: Toward an Integrated Life
+subtitle: A Course on Contemplative Practices
 draft:
 tags:
+metadata: true
 ---
-## Overview

 > [!todo] Course Materials
 > [[Schedule for Ten Week Contemplative Studies Course|Here's the schedule]] for the ten-week version of this course I'll be teaching Fall 2024.
 You can also view the [[Contemplative Studies Course Syllabus|full syllabus here]].

+## Overview
 This course is designed for students to explore and develop a personal ecology of contemplative practices aimed at integrating their academic and professional journeys with their personal values and aspirations.
 Through a comprehensive curriculum that blends theory, practice, and reflection, students will critically examine their values, motivations, mental models, and habits of mind.

 Each week, we will focus on different [[contemplative practices]], their historical contexts, theoretical foundations, underlying philosophies, and practical applications in daily life.
 Our readings will include ancient and modern manuals of practice coupled with scientific literature on the benefits of these practices, as well as poetry and selected readings from psychology and philosophy.
 Students will be encouraged to experiment with [[meditation]], [[journaling]], creative expression, and intentional dialogue as they deepen their self-understanding and define a personal vision of [[self-actualization]].